kixlab/cs374-spring-2017/internal/14-Heuristic-Evaluation.md

 # Post Class Notes
 First part felt a bit boring, since I kept on saying everythihng.
 How to make this more interactive and interesting?

+More video / animation to highlight the heuristic (or violation) in action?

+Activity can be refined?